 By 10.00 am we reached Galikonda view-point located just outside Araku.
 It’s a beautiful point to visualize the entire valley below.

-Afterwards, we took a right turn through narrow village uphill to reach Thatiguda water falls.
+Afterwards, we took a right turn through narrow village uphill to reach Thatiguda waterfalls.
 The water gushes down in several steps making it a wonderful sight but the way down was scary and steep.
-Having a child with us, we left the idea about the going the whole way down to the falls but to enjoy playing with bow-arrows and darts once again.
+Having a child with us, we left the idea about going the whole way down to the falls but to enjoy playing with bow-arrows and darts once again.

 By 10.00 am, we reached Borra.
 Some popular trivia on Borra is well-put just after entering the gate.
 The entry ticket here costed us Rs.
 60 per head while Rs.
 100 for the camera.

-Borra is one of the unique place I visited ever.
-One can visit numerous mountains or several beaches but, a cave is something you don’t come across every trips you make.
+Borra is one of the unique places I visited ever.
+One can visit numerous mountains or several beaches but, a cave is something you don’t come across every trip you make.

 The cave was huge and I was tired by the time, I reached its belly.
 But there were tiring options to just keep descending deeper and deeper into the caves through a fleet of steps.

-My son, on the other hand, seemed to enjoy every bits of his first trip well enough.
+My son, on the other hand, seemed to enjoy every bit of his first trip well enough.

 With the darkness and subtle change in lighting, the cave offers an outlandish experience.